-Г

-should be associated only description to client's examination

-with the type of evidence counts.

-defined as physical

-examination.

-Observe - The act of Observe whether the Observation

-observation should be two inventory count

-associated with the type teams independently
+defined as observation. teams independently

-of evidence defined as count and record
+count and record

-observation. inventory counts.
+inventory counts.

-5

-Inquire-The act of Inquire of management Inquiries of
+Inquire-The act of inquiry should be Inquire of management Inquiries of client

-inquiry should be whether there is any
+associated with the type of evidence whether there is any

-associated with the type obsolete inventory on client
+defined as inquiry. obsolete inventory on

-of evidence defined as hand at the balance
+hand at the balance

-inquiry. sheet date.
+sheet date.

-Vouch -The use of Vouch a sample of Documentation
+Vouch-The use of documents to Vouch a sample of Documentation

-documents to verify recorded acquisition
+verify recorded transactions recorded acquisition

-recorded transactions transactions to
+or amounts. transactions to

-or amounts. vendors' invoices and
+vendors' invoices and

 receiving reports.

-3.11.2 Ownership of Audit Files
+Ownership of Audit Files